RichardDShipman/N_Glycopeptide_Finder/README.md

 - The Hitchhiker’s Guide to Glycoproteomics

 Oliveira, Tiago, Morten Thaysen-Andersen, Nicolle Packer, and Daniel Kolarich.
 “The Hitchhiker’s Guide to Glycoproteomics.”
 Biochemical Society Transactions 49 (July 20, 2021). https://doi.org/10.1042/BST20200879.

+- In Silico Platform for Prediction of N-, O- and C-Glycosites in Eukaryotic Protein Sequences.

+Chauhan, Jagat Singh, Alka Rao, and Gajendra P. S. Raghava.
+“In Silico Platform for Prediction of N-, O- and C-Glycosites in Eukaryotic Protein Sequences.”
+PLoS ONE 8, no. 6 (June 28, 2013): e67008. https://doi.org/10.1371/journal.pone.0067008.

 - BioPython for handling FASTA files.